wangqinNick/tp/docs/DeveloperGuide.md

 5. More importantly, the Undo command only works for those 'data-changed' operations.
 Those operations refer to 'add', 'delete', 'edit' commands.
 <!-- @@wangqinNick -->

+#### 3.7 Timetable Feature
+This feature is facilitated by the `TimeTableManager` class and `TimeTableCommand` class.
+Extending from the abstract `TimeTableCommand` class are the `TimeTableAddCommand`, `TimeTableDeleteCommand`, `TimeTableViewCommand` and `TimeTableResetCommand` classes.
+* Add a lesson - Add a lesson to the timetable through `TimeTableManager.addLesson()`
+* Delete a lesson - Delete all associated lessons from the timetable through `TimeTableManager.deleteLesson()`
+* View today's timetable - List all lessons for today through `TimeTableManager.getSpecificDayLessons()`
+* View this week's timetable - List all lessons in this week through `TimeTableManager.getSpecifiedWeekLessons()`
+* Reset timetable - Reset the whole timetable through `TimeTableManager.initialiseTimetable()`

+##### 3.7.1 Add lesson/s to timetable
+Given below is an example scenario to add a lesson to the timetable and how the timetable feature behaves at each step.

+1. The user launches the application for the first time. ra.VI asks for the current NUS week.
+This input is parsed and initialises the `TimeTableManager`.

+2. The user inputs `add -m CS2101`, as the user wants to note down a module named `CS2101` and add it to their module list.

+3. The user inputs `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 1`.
+This means the user wants to add a `CS2101 LECTURE` that occurs once a week on `TUESDAY 0800 1000`.
+This `Command` will be parsed and eventually returns a `TimeTableAddCommand`.

+4. The `TimeTableAddCommand` is executed, returning a `CommandResult` containing a success message if the lesson has been successfully added.
+Otherwise, an exception message will be shown explaining the exception to the user.\
+Common reasons for failure include:

+* Wrong command format\
+e.g. `timetable -add CS2101 TUE 0800 1000 LECTURE 1`\
+e.g. `timetable -add CS2101 TUESDAY 8am 10am LECTURE 1`\
+e.g. `timetable -add CS2101 TUESDAY 0800 1000 NONSENSE 1`\
+e.g. `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 5`
+* Module does not exist in module list\
+e.g. `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 1` but the module list does not contain `CS2101`.
+Available modules can be found by entering `list -m` e.g. `timetable -add BAD TUESDAY 0800 1000 LECTURE 1` but the module list does not contain `BAD` and `BAD` is not a valid NUS module.

+##### 3.7.2 Delete lesson/s from timetable
+Given below is an example scenario to delete a lesson from the timetable and how the timetable feature behaves at each step.

+1. The user launches the application for the first time. ra.VI asks for the current NUS week.
+This input is parsed and initialises the `TimeTableManager`.

+2. The user inputs `add -m CS2101`, as the user wants to note down a module named `CS2101` and add it to their module list.

+3. The user inputs `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 1`.
+This means the user wants to add a `CS2101 LECTURE` that occurs once a week on `TUESDAY 0800 1000`.
+This `Command` will be parsed and eventually returns a `TimeTableAddCommand`.

+4. The user inputs `timetable -del TUESDAY 1`.
+This means the user wants to delete the `CS2101 TUESDAY 0800 1000 LECTURE` lessons.
+The `1` at the end reflects lessons on index `1` on `TUESDAY` as reflected by `timetable -day` or `timetable -week`.
+This `Command` will be parsed and eventually returns a `TimeTableDeleteCommand`.

+5. The `TimeTableDeleteCommand` is executed, returning a `CommandResult` containing a success message if the lessons have been successfully deleted.
+Otherwise, an exception message will be shown explaining the exception to the user.
+Common reasons for failure include:

+* Wrong Command format\
+e.g. `timetable -del TUE 1`.
+* Lesson does not exist in the timetable\
+e.g. `timetable -del TUESDAY 5` but the timetable does not contain a lesson/s on `TUESDAY` at index `5`.
+Current lessons can be found by entering `timetable -day` or `timetable -week`.

+##### 3.7.3 View the timetable
+Given below is an example scenario to view the timetable for the day.

+1. The user adds a lesson to the timetable for today, for e.g. `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 1`.

+2. The user inputs `timetable -day`.

+3. The timetable for the day is shown to the user.
+The user is able to see the Tuesday CS2101 lecture that was previously added in step 1.

+##### 3.7.4 Filter the timetable
+Given below is an example scenario to filter the timetable for CS2101 LECTURE.

+1. The user adds a lesson to the timetable for today, for e.g. `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 1`.

+2. The user inputs `timetable -filter CS2101 - - - LECTURE`

+3. All CS2101 lectures in the timetable are shown to the user.
+The user is able to see the CS2101 weekly lectures that were previously added in step 1.

+* Wrong Command format\
+e.g. `timetable -filter`

+##### 3.7.5 Reset the timetable
+Given below is an example scenario to reset the timetable.

+1. The user inputs `timetable -reset`.

+2. ra.VI will ask for the current NUS week.
+This input is parsed and re-initialises the `TimeTableManager` with a new `Timetable`.

 ### 3.8 [Proposed] Notes Feature
 ![Class diagram for Notes Feature in Command class](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/NotesClassDiagram.png?raw=true)